Skip to content

 Optimise for Local Search Visibility

-Local SEO can be a game-changer for SMEs, especially in hospitality, fitness, and retail sectors.
+Local SEO can be a game-changer for SMEs.
+This is especially true in hospitality, fitness, and retail.

 Perfect Your Google My Business Profile

-Complete every section of your Google My Business listing with accurate information, high-quality photos, and regular updates.
-Encourage satisfied customers to leave reviews and respond to all feedback professionally.
+Complete every section of your Google My Business listing.
+Add accurate information, high-quality photos, and regular updates.
+Encourage happy customers to leave reviews.
+Respond to all feedback professionally.

 Maintain Consistent NAP Information

-Your Name, Address, and Phone number should be identical across all online platforms—your website, social media profiles, directories, and review sites.
+Your Name, Address, and Phone number should be identical across all online platforms.
+That covers your website, social media profiles, directories, and review sites.

 Create Location-Specific Landing Pages

-If you serve multiple areas or have multiple locations, create dedicated pages for each location with unique, relevant content about serving that specific community.
+Do you serve multiple areas or run multiple locations?
+Create a dedicated page for each one.
+Fill it with unique, relevant content about serving that community.

 Monitor Performance and Adapt Your Strategy